math1p0027/slides/slides.md

 - Counterfactuals “What would Y have been if X had been different?”

  - Computed using SCM and latent variables (U).

-- Two main methods
+- Two main methods for answering Counterfactuals

   - Abduction–Action–Prediction: infer latent U -> intervene -> predict outcome.